thatstoasty/prism/README.md

 ### Improvements

 - Tree traversal improvements.
-- Once we have kwarg unpacking, update `Command().add_flag` to pass kwargs along.
-- Considering adding convenience functions for adding persistent flags, but I don't want to make the Command struct too massive.
-It may be better to just limit setting flags to the `command[].flags[].add_flag()` pattern.
-Auto dereferencing will most likely make this look less verbose in the future.
-For now persistent flags will be set via `command[].persistent_flags[].add_flag()`.
 - Once we have `Result[T]`, I will refactor raising functions to return results instead.

 ### Bugs

 - `Command` has 2 almost indentical init functions because setting a default `arg_validator` value, breaks the compiler as of 24.2.
-- Error message from `get_flags` comes up blank when finally exiting the program.
-For now, just printing the error message before the Error is returned.
-Seems like an issue with catching a raised Error and then returning it.
-Will try returning an Error instead of raising it.